bar9/rust-course-2025-11-20/mdbook/src/day1/01_setup.md

 ### Exercise 1.3: First Debugging Session
 1. Create a program with an intentional panic
-2. Set a breakpoint in VS Code
+2. Set a breakpoint in Zed
 3. Step through the code with the debugger

 ## Key Takeaways